CURENT/andes/docs/source/index.rst

 :ref:`library of models <modelref>` is developed, including the full second-generation renewable models.
 Models in ANDES have been :ref:`verified
 <verification>` with commercial software.

-ANDES is the core simulation engine for the CURENT Largescale Testbed (LTB).
-More information about CURENT LTB can be found at the `LTB Repository`_.

 .. panels::
     :card: + intro-card text-center